marcusbelcher/rn-getUserMedia-test/README.md

 - 'org.webrtc:google-webrtc:1.0.+'

 ### Problems encountered
-- Upgrading create-react-native-app from Graddle 2 to 3, there are still some warnings
+- Upgrading create-react-native-app from Gradle 2 to 3, there are still some warnings...
 - Java 7 to 8
 - Permission, Android, WebRTC issues from https://github.com/marcusbelcher/android-getUserMedia-test